Professor Alison Duxbury

 Overview

-Professor Alison Duxbury is the Deputy Dean of Melbourne Law School.
-She is also the Chair of the International Board of the Commonwealth Human Rights Initiative, a non-governmental organisation with offices in Delhi, Accra and London, and a member of the Executive Council of the Asian Society of International Law.
-Alison is the former Associate Director of the Asia Pacific Centre for Military Law and a former member of the Council of the Australian and New Zealand Society of International Law.
+Alison Duxbury is a Professor at Melbourne Law School.
+She is also the President of the Australian and New Zealand Society of International Law and Chair of the International Board of the Commonwealth Human Rights Initiative, a non-governmental organisation with offices in Delhi, Accra and London.
+Alison is the former Associate Director of the Asia Pacific Centre for Military Law and a former member of the Executive Council of the Asian Society of International Law.
+She has held the positions of Associate Dean (JD) and Deputy Dean at Melbourne Law School.

 Alison has undertaken advice work in the areas of international law and human rights law.
-She has been a Visiting Fellow at the Lauterpacht Centre for International Law in Cambridge, the Centre for Comparative and Public Law at the University of Hong Kong, the Oxford Institute for Ethics, Law and Armed Conflict and the Institute of Commonwealth Studies in London.
-Alison has also taught at the Centre for Transnational Legal Studies in London and Auckland Law School.
+She is currently a Visiting Fellow at All Souls College and a Visiting Scholar at the Bonavero Institute of Human Rights, University of Oxford.
+Previously, Alison has been a Visiting Fellow at the Lauterpacht Centre for International Law in Cambridge, the Centre for Comparative and Public Law at the University of Hong Kong, the Oxford Institute for Ethics, Law and Armed Conflict and the Institute of Commonwealth Studies in London.
+Alison has also taught at the Centre for Transnational Legal Studies (London) and Auckland Law School.
 Alison is the recipient of a Melbourne Teaching Citation, the Barbara Falk Award for Teaching Excellence and a National Citation for Outstanding Contributions to Student Learning.

 Alison holds BA/LLB (Hons) and PhD degrees from the University of Melbourne and an LLM from the University of Cambridge, where she was a Pegasus Cambridge Commonwealth Scholar.
 Prior to joining Melbourne Law School, Alison worked at Blake Dawson Waldron (now Ashurst), the London office of Clifford Chance and Monash University.